Guide for Authors

 Topics include:

-• Biofuels: biodiesel, bioethanol, biobuthanol, biogas, biofuels production, modeling and economics
+• Biofuels: biodiesel, bioethanol, biobutanol, biogas, biofuels production, modeling and economics

 • Biomass and feedstock utilization: bioconversion of agro-industrial residues